NIEM/NIEM.github.io/json/reference/json-ld/processing/index.md

 title: JSON-LD processing
 ---

+{:toc}
+- TOC

 JSON-LD provides a specification,
 [JSON-LD 1.1 Processing Algorithms and API](https://json-ld.org/spec/latest/json-ld-api/),
-whic provides standard operations for processing JSON-LD.
+which provides standard operations for processing JSON-LD.
 These operations allow JSON data to be transformed to various formats for different purposes, and enables the meaning of data that uses local terminology to be widely comprehended.